Ali Uzair: Club career

-Ali Uzair plays for WAPDA in the Pakistan Premier League.
+Ali Uzair starting playing in 2018 for WAPDA in the Pakistan Premier League.

+In 2022, Uzair played for Larkana Leopards in the Sindh Super League, a franchise-based football league held in the province of Sindh.
+He helped the team finishing as champions after winning against Lyari Fighters by 0–1 in the final.
+Uzair was subsequently declared player of the tournament.

-International
+International career

 Ali Uzair left for Cambodia to play the 2022 FIFA World Cup qualifiers.
 He debuted for Pakistan national football team in the 2022 FIFA World Cup qualifiers against Cambodia on 6 June 2019, coming on as a half-time substitution for Navid Rehman.